Jaguarland mammal records (Bolivia, 2023)

-On a four-night mammal-watching trip (2023 May 20-24) with Stuart Chapman to Jaguarland (eastern Bolivia) we saw 31 mammal species, with a few more not yet confirmed, and 4 reptile species.
-My highlights were Jaguar (a mating pair and singles), Jaguarundi, Tayra, Six-banded Armadillo and a tree-roost of Lesser Bulldog Bat.
+SUMMARY: On a four-night mammal-watching trip (2023 May 20-24) with Stuart Chapman to Jaguarland (eastern Bolivia) we saw 29 mammal species, plus at least five with tentative identification; and 4 reptile species.
+Highlights were Jaguar (a mating pair and singles), Jaguarundi, Tayra, Six-banded Armadillo and a tree-roost of Lesser Bulldog Bat.
 Our guide was Mauricio Peñaranda del Carpio from Nick’s Adventures.

-Links to other site reports within Bolivia can be found here.
+Links to other Bolivian site reports can be found at my Bolivia page.

 Contents